aayu3/GrowthDataScanner/README.md

 4. Click **Start Scan** and switch to the game window before the delay finishes.
 5. Press **F8** any time to cancel gracefully and save partial results.

+## Common Bugs
+If image recongition is bugged try turning off HDR as it can interfere with color accuracy for image matching.
+Similarly if the app is unable to capture your window and the OCR worker times out, consider running the app in Administrator mode

 ## Output Format

 Scanner output is JSON, e.g.: